mghazalde/usingShaftPoc/README.md

 # How To Use
 1. Clone/Download the repository.
 2. Go to the cloned project folder location.
-3. The test will run on Chrome browser by default.
+3. The test will run headless on Chrome browser by default.
 To change browser to FIREFOX, IE, Edge or Safari change the BrowserName in ExecutionPlatform.properties file located in src\main\resources\properties   (targetBrowserName=GoogleChrome, targetBrowserName=MicrosoftEdge, targetBrowserName=MicrosoftInternetExplorer, targetBrowserName=MozillaFirefox, , targetBrowserName=Safari).
 4. Open cmd from the cloned project where the pom.xml exists.
 5. Run (mvn test -Dtest="com.epay.tests.**")
 6. The tests will run, browser will start and testcases will be excuted